Quixotic Books

 Ever wanted to take a trip to Diagon Alley or Belle’s Library?
 We can get you pretty close with this hidden gem - Quixotic Books.

-Quixotic can be found behind an easily-missed door between Wendy’s and EB Games, up a narrow winding staircase* that perfectly sets the mood for the wares ahead.
-Walls lined with curios, canes and collectibles; a full suit of armour, sumptuous couches surrounded by stacks of books, a small fireplace to enjoy in the winter as you read; and amongst it all is the proprietor himself - Toby Wools-Cobb.
+Previously located in an upper level above the Brisbane Street Avenue, Quixotic can now be found on George Street, sitting at ground level between Paddy Pallin and Samuel Pepy's.
+Inside you'll find walls lined with curios, canes and collectibles; a full suit of armour, sumptuous couches surrounded by stacks of books, unfinished puzzles to challenge you in between browsing, and amongst it all is the proprietor himself - Toby Wools-Cobb.

-Toby has a background in archaeology and librarianship, and specialises in weird and hard to find books.
-If there’s something you haven’t been able to track down, then chances are Toby will be able to find it.
+Toby has a background in archaeology and librarianship, and specialises in rare and hard to find books.
+If there’s something you haven’t been able to track down, chances are Toby will be able to find it.

 WHY WE LOVE IT